 In a small saucepan heat the non-dairy milk just before it starts to boil.
 Remove from heat and place in the food processor.
 Add the remainder of the cookies and process for 30 seconds.
 Transfer the mixture to a covered heat-proof container and place it in the refrigerator until cool, about 4 hours.

 Process the mixture in an ice cream maker for 30 minutes.
 While the mixture is processing, chill your ice cream container in the freezer.
 This will ensure that the ice cream is as cold as possible as it goes into the freezer to harden.
 Transfer the ice cream to the container and stir in the ¾ cup of ginger snap cookie chunks.
 Pack the ice cream down to make sure there are as few air pockets as possible.
 Chill for at least four hours.
-Makes about 1 quart of Vegan Ginger Snap Cookie Ice Cream.
+This recipe makes about 1 quart of Vegan Ginger Snap Cookie Ice Cream.